Jlin8002/particle_filter_project/outline.md

 (possibly convoluted to implement, we might be over thinking this).
 Convert LiDAR scan distances to cells, and use the same weighting procedure from the class example (sum of differences).~~
-Compute a likelihood field from the occupancy grid using nearest-neighbor matching.
+Create a likelihood field from the occupancy grid using nearest-neighbor search.
 Take certain angles around each of the particles and look at the corresponding LiDAR scan distances, then perform lookups in the likelihood field at those locations to compare the robot scan distances to the surroundings of each of the particles.
 Scale the particle weights with how closely the scan distances match each of the particle's likelihood values.

 - Testing: Test ~~raycast operation~~ likelihood weighting with a single particle in a simple environment (no obstacles, single obstacle, one obstacle occluding another, etc) and verify the simulated scans.
 Then, test with many particles, and ensure that the highest weighted particles have a similar view to that of the robot.

 ### Normalizing importance weights